Last

 There is low ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at big angle, so their combined tidal force is weak.

-The Moon is 21 days old.
-Earth's natural satellite is moving through the last part of current synodic month.
+The Moon is 21 days old and navigating through the last part of the current synodic month.
 This is lunation 537 of Meeus index or 1490 from Brown series.

-The length of the lunation is 29 days, 7 hours and 16 minutes.
-It is 1 hour and 16 minutes shorter than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The length of this lunation is 29 days, 7 hours and 16 minutes and it is 1 hour and 16 minutes shorter than the upcoming lunation's length.
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 The length of the current synodic month is 5 hours and 28 minutes shorter than the mean synodic month length.
 It is 41 minutes longer compared to 21st century's shortest synodic month length.

-10 days after point of apogee on 18 June 2043 at 23:28 in ♏ Scorpio.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 5 days, until the Moon reaches the point of next perigee on 4 July 2043 at 16:08 in ♊ Gemini.
+10 days since point of apogee on 18 June 2043 at 23:28 in ♏ Scorpio the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 5 days until the Moon reaches the point of next perigee on 4 July 2043 at 16:08 in ♊ Gemini.

 The Moon is 371 059 km (230 565 mi) away from Earth and getting closer over the next 5 days until the point perigee when Earth-Moon distance is going to be 362 588 km (225 302 mi).

-Moon is in ascending node in ♓ Pisces at 18:46 crossing the ecliptic from South to North to meet descending node 13 days later on 12 July 2043 at 12:01 in ♎ Libra.
+Moon is in ascending node in ♓ Pisces at 18:46 crossing the ecliptic from South to North.
+Lunar position remains north of if for the upcoming 13 days until Moon's next descending node later on 12 July 2043 at 12:01 in ♎ Libra.

-6 days since the previous standstill on 22 June 2043 at 14:03 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.403°, the lunar orbit is extending northward over the next 6 days to face maximum declination of ∠28.429° at the point of next northern standstill on 5 July 2043 at 19:20 in ♊ Gemini.
+6 days since the last southern standstill on 22 June 2043 at 14:03 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.403° the lunar orbit is extending northward over the next 6 days to face maximum declination of ∠28.429° at the point of next northern standstill on 5 July 2043 at 19:20 in ♊ Gemini.

 In 7 days on 6 July 2043 at 17:51 in ♋ Cancer the Moon is going to be in a New Moon geocentric conjunction with the Sun and thus forming the next Sun-Moon-Earth syzygy alignment.